‘Maxim’ Model Bri Teresi Spills Out Of A Red Lace Bodysuit In New Snap

 Prior to sharing the red bodysuit snap, Bri shared another sexy pic with her fans where she showed off plenty of skin.
 Wearing a pair of jeans that she deliberately left unbuttoned, the model opted for a denim shirt that she slipped off her shoulders to show off her perky breasts.

-The model wore her hair down, tilted her head and closed her eyes to pose for the picture.
+The model wore her hair down, tilted her head, and closed her eyes to pose for the picture.
 Within a day of posting, the snap has accrued more than 12,000 likes and over 200 comments.

-This week, also posted a very glamorous photograph of herself where she could be seen dressed up in a white strapless dress embellished with lots of diamanté.
-She posed along side her fellow model, Monica Lee Sims, who wore a similar dress.
+This week, she also posted a very glamorous photograph of herself where she could be seen dressed up in a white strapless dress embellished with lots of diamantés.
+She posed alongside her fellow model, Monica Lee Sims, who wore a similar dress.
 According to the caption, the stunning outfit was from the online fashion brand, Oh Polly.

 As The Inquisitr has previously noted, Bri was born in Silicon Valley and has been a part of the modeling industry since 2015.
 Quoting Maxim magazine, the article further revealed that the model is very ambitious and also possesses entrepreneurial qualities.